mastrogiovanni/local-cluster/README.md

 Use `AUTH_USER` / `AUTH_PASS`, not `USER` / `PASSWORD`. `USER` is already your OS login name, so `make auth-user USER=alice` would not do what you expect.

-Give someone access by sending them the username, the password, and the URL (`https://mastrogiovanni.ddns.net/sprar`).
+Give someone access by sending them the username, the password, and the app URL.
 The same credentials work for every UI on this host.

 contour-authserver watches the Secret, so adding a user takes effect without restarting the auth pod.